WGLab/PennCNV/docs/user-guide/startup.md

 The user can try to run these examples one by one and get some idea on what PennCNV can do and how to use the command line options.
-For example, let’s first try the first example:
+For example, lets first try the first example:

 [kaiwang@cc ~/project/penncnv/example]$ runex.pl 1
 Exercise 1: individual-based calling and write the output to ex1.rawcnv